adapter-hub/adapters/CONTRIBUTING.md

 - fixing open issues

 as well as non-code contributions such as:
-- training and uploading adapters
+- training and uploading adapters to the Hub
 - writing documentation and blog posts
-- helping others
+- helping others with their issues and questions

 Whichever way you'd like to contribute, you're very welcome to do so!